spil3141/OpenGLSandbox/README.md

 # OpenGLSandbox
-A project for testing stuff while learning opengl.
+A sandbox application for OpenGL.